-I have been a Macintosh enthusiast since I got my first Macintosh Plus in early March 1988.
-My parents purchased the computer as a high school graduation present.
-I got it before graduation so that I could learn some of the computer fundamentals before going to college.
+I have been a Macintosh enthusiast since I got my first Macintosh Plus in March 1988.

 My first application experiences were mostly dealing with Word Processing and games.
-I really enjoyed practical applications such as WriteNow and Full Write Professional they were certainly ahead of there time.
+I really enjoyed practical applications such as WriteNow and Full Write Professional they were certainly ahead of their times.
 Games such as Dark Castle and Pipe Dream were fun ways to use the computer.
-I remember going to a computer store in Dennisport, Massachusetts in the late 80's and being the only person their buying Macintosh software.
-They kept on trying to sell me things just so they could get rid of their inventory.

 I have been using BBEdit off and on for a long time.
 The oldest confirm email I have is when I upgraded to version 6.5 on January 18, 2002.
 However, I am pretty sure that I stopped by their booth at MacWorld Boston.
 I have upgraded many times and I am currently using the latest version.